cloud-partners/oci-wandisco/README.md

 ![](./images/06%20-%20Dashboard.png)

 At this point, the two servers are not yet configured as a replication pair.
 We must *induct* the other server to create a dual-zone membership.
 After that process has completed (takes a minute or two), we can then create the actual replication policies.
 These are actual rules or definitions of which buckets to replicate.
-Fusion will create an proxy server with a virtual object storage bucket that mirrors data into the underlying buckets residing in each region.
+Fusion will create a proxy server with a virtual object storage bucket that mirrors data into the underlying buckets residing in each region.

 Click on the "Nodes Tab" along the top, and then click on the "Induct" Button.
 If you are on the *Phoenix* server, enter the *Pubic IP* of the *Ashburn* server.